CharviBansall/drawingboard-capital/README.md

 Drawingboard Capital - [Website](https://drawingboard.capital)

-For technical issues or questions, please create an issue in the repository or contact the development team via Slack (#drawingboard-dev channel).
+For technical issues or questions, please create an issue in the repository or contact the development team via Slack (#drawingboard-dev channel)